kiko-rgb/mdm4emp/README.md

 python -m pip install -e .
 ```
 ## Launching the Pipeline
-Launching the pipeline can then be done with
+The pipeline is launched with
 ```
 python pipline.py
 ```

 Since two foundation models are run at the same time (Depth Anything and Lang-SAM), memory requirements are high.
-For testing purposes, it could be interesting to generate masks in a separate step as seen in `demos/generating_masks.py`
+For testing purposes, it could be interesting to generate masks in a separate step as seen in `demo_generate_masks.py`

 To facilitate imports, it is recommended to rename `Depth-Anything-V2` to `Depth_Anything_V2` and `lang-segment-anything` to `lang_segment_anything`.